Salesforce

 When To Perform These Steps

-Installing an SSL certificate is usually required after configuring SSL Filtering for the first time, or when the certificate has expired or been re-issued.
+Installing an SSL or TLS certificate is usually required after configuring SSL or TLS Filtering for the first time, or when the certificate has expired or been re-issued.

 System Information

-Installing an SSL Certificate on an Apple OS X Device (Manually)
+Installing an SSL or TLS Certificate on an Apple OS X Device (Manually)

 Installing-an-SSL-Certificate-on-an-Apple-OS-X-Device-Manually